 Mamede supported all of these people with his fishing.
-It was a big responsibility, any way you looked at it.
+It was a huge responsibility, any way you looked at it.
 And the only job security he had was his own health and the condition of his jangada.
 There was a local fishing Colônia that provided assistance to fishermen in need.
 But what the fund could dole out was meager at best — certainly not enough to sustain a large family for very long.
 As a fisherman you either fished or relied on somebody else who did.
 The fishing net was the safety net.
 That and family.
 Family got you through the hard times.

 Next chapter: Ener-gaia